 What is geographic segmentation?

 Geographic segmentation fundamentally entails grouping users based on their location.
-Where behavioral segmentation categorizes users based on their behavior on a website or app; psychographic segmentation organizes consumers on the basis of common interests and personality traits, and demographic segmentation focuses on basic demographic information such as age, gender or income.
+Where behavioural segmentation categorises users based on the actions they make on a website or within an app; psychographic segmentation organises consumers on the basis of common interests and personality traits, and demographic segmentation focuses on basic demographic information such as age, gender or income.

-Geographic segmentation is put into play when a user’s location is likely to influence their communication with the brand, their buying behavior or their consumer wants and needs.
+Geographic segmentation is put into play when a user’s location is likely to influence their communication with the brand, their buying behaviour or their consumer wants and needs.

 So how does geographic segmentation compare to other market segmentation types?
-Well, similar to demographic, geographic tends to be objective.
+Similar to demographics, geographic tends to be objective.
 By this I mean that it is based on facts about the individual.
-An example of this would be ‘User X lives in a town in Colombia, South America, which typically gathers between 50-200mm of rain per month, and has an average temperature of 20-30 degrees C.' With this information, a marketer can segment and target the individual based on their location’s climate, and decide to promote, say, lightweight raincoats or robust umbrellas.
-In comparison, psychographic and behavioral segmentation are much more subjective.
+An example of this would be ‘User X lives in a town in Colombia, South America, which typically gathers between 50-200mm of rain per month, and has an average temperature of 20-30 degrees°C'.
+With this information, a marketer can segment and target the individual based on their location’s climate, and decide to promote, say, lightweight raincoats or robust umbrellas.
+In comparison, psychographic and behavioural segmentation is much more subjective.